nlesc-nano/auto-FOX/README.rst

 - Install according to: installConda_.

-- New virtual environments can be created with the following commands:

-  - ``conda create --name FOX python``

-- The virtual environment can be enabled and disabled by, respectively, typing:
+- The virtual environment can be created, enabled and disabled by, respectively, typing:

+  - Creation: ``conda create --name FOX python``

   - Enable: ``conda activate FOX``